 Black-Tailed Prairie Dog (Cynomys ludovicians)

-Short and medium grass prairies and plateaus.
+Habitat: They live in short and medium grass prairies and plateaus.

 Diet: Omnivore – although they are primarily herbivores, feeding mostly on grasses, roots, weeds, herbs, and blossoms, they will occasionally eat insects.
 All their water comes from their food.

 Family Life: Prairie dogs have an intricate social system composed of one male and several close-kin females and their offspring.
 Populations vary from 5 to 35 per acre.

 Mating generally occurs in late January, with the young being born in March and April.
 Females give birth to one litter a year, usually 3 to 5 pups, but sometimes as many as 8.
 Both parents care for the young but the majority of the care is done by the female while the male focuses on security.

 The pups are blind and hairless.
 Their eyes don’t open for 33 to 37 days.
 At 6 weeks they begin to appear above ground and are ready to be weaned.
 Once the pups have emerged above ground, they will nurse and be accepted by any lactating female.